 Everybody knows that it's radical Islamic terrorism.

-So the Attorney General, Loretta Lynch, yesterday says law enforcement will release the transcripts, which they did today earlier, of the three phone calls that the Orlando shooter had with the police.
+So the Attorney General, Loretta Lynch, yesterday says that law enforcement will release the transcripts, which they did today earlier, of the three phone calls that the Orlando shooter had with the police.

 These are the ones that James Comey talked about.

-James Comey had mentioned in one of the calls, he pledged allegiance to ISIS.
+James Comey had mentioned in one of the calls he pledged allegiance to ISIS.

 Anyway, they'll talk about what he told law enforcement on the ground as the events were unfolding.

-Now she said this yesterday and she did it today.
+Now, she said this yesterday and she did it today.

 Well, not exactly.

-Now the Justice Department says that the FBI, Orlando authorities, in coordination with the U.S. attorney's office, they are only released well, they only released a limited transcript of the conversations that the Orlando terrorist had with authorities during the shooting, as well as a timeline.
+Now the Justice Department says that the FBI, Orlando authorities, in coordination with the U.S. Attorney's Office, they are only released, well, they only released a limited transcript of the conversations that the Orlando terrorist had with authorities during the shooting, as well as a timeline.

 He talked about his pledges of allegiance to a terrorist group.